bryanjsample/bry_py_mods/brypymods/README.md

 - `$ convmd`
   - Looks for markdown files in the current directory, and allows you to choose all of them or only select files.
   - Once items are selected, they will be converted to a pdf.
+  - You will have the option to sort the files into directories after conversion is completed

 #### EXTERNAL DEPENDENCIES